SquadcastHub/squadcasthub.github.io/pages/mydoc/salesforce_cloud.md

 ![](images/salesforce_5.png)

 That is it, you are now good to go!
-Whenever a case is created with `New` or `Working` or `Escalated` status, an incident will be created in Squadcast for it.
-When the ticket is `Closed` in Salesforce Cloud, the corresponding incident will automatically get resolved in Squadcast as well.
+Whenever a case is created with `New`, `Working` or `Escalated` status, an incident will be created in Squadcast for it.
+When the ticket is moved to `Closed` status in Salesforce Cloud, the corresponding incident will automatically get resolved in Squadcast as well.